MicrosoftDocs/sql-docs/azure-sql/database/database-import-export-azure-services-off.md

 ---
-title: Import or export an Azure SQL Database without allowing Azure services to access the server.
+title: Import or export database without allowing Azure services to access the server
 description: Import or export an Azure SQL Database without allowing Azure services to access the server.
 author: WilliamDAssafMSFT
 ms.author: wiassaf